rsn870/Inversion_with_StyleGANXL/README.md

 Adding codes for more experiments

 1 Super Resolution : We follow PULSE/BRGM's method.
 Harder than naive inversion requires more iterations till convergence

+2 Masking : We follow PULSE/BRGM's method.
+Harder than naive inversion requires more iterations till convergence

+3 Colorization : We follow PULSE/BRGM's method.
+Harder than naive inversion requires more iterations till convergence